airpair/authoring-guide/post.md

 ### 3.1 Content format & topics

-#### 3.1.1 Long form posts
+#### 3.1.1 Long form

 <!-- Many different written formats conduct software knowledge successfully.
 One
  reason StackOverflow became successful was discipline and consistency around the Q/A format and types of questions accepted by the community.-->

-The AirPair blog is focused on long form technical blog posts ideally ranging from 1500-4000 words (including code blocks), though some of our all-time high trafficking posts were a long as 10,000-15,000 words.
+The AirPair Posts Section is focused on long form technical blog posts ideally ranging from 1500-4000 words (including code blocks), though some of our all-time high trafficking posts were a long as 10,000-15,000 words.